Jinja (template engine)

 Jinja is a web template engine for the Python programming language.
 It was created by Armin Ronacher and is licensed under a BSD License.
-Jinja is similar to the Django template engine but provides Python-like expressions while ensuring that the templates are evaluated in a sandbox.
+Jinja is similar to the Django template engine, but provides Python-like expressions while ensuring that the templates are evaluated in a sandbox.
 It is a text-based template language and thus can be used to generate any markup as well as source code.

-The Jinja template engine allows customization of tags, filters, tests, and globals.
+The Jinja template engine allows customization of tags, filters (for formatting or transforming values), tests (for evaluating conditions), and globals.
 Also, unlike the Django template engine, Jinja allows the template designer to call functions with arguments on objects.